-CR300-Series Datalogger
+CR300-Series Dataloggers

-The input channel configuration of the CR300-series datalogger is optimal for measuring two or three sensors.
-The CR300-series datalogger has an integrated dc/dc charge regulator for an external battery.
+The input channel configuration of the CR300-series dataloggers is optimal for measuring two or three sensors.
+The CR300-series dataloggers have an integrated dc/dc charge regulator for an external battery.

-- Design Features: This is our smallest and lowest-cost datalogger.
-It has a built-in USB port and can measure 0-to-20 mA or 4-to-20 mA sensors, natively. - > Ideal Applications: Rural water, aquaculture, water quality, water level/stage, SCADA, weather stations, and OEM application specific where the small form factor and channel count customized to reduce cost - > Models Available: Unlike the CR300, the CR310 (picture not shown) includes a built-in Ethernet port and removable terminal strips. - Options Available: both models can include on-board Wi-Fi, 900 MHz Spread Spectrum Radio, 922 MHz Spread Spectrum Radio, 868 MHz SRD860 radio, or 3G GSM cellular modem.
+- > Design Features: These are our smallest and lowest-cost dataloggers.
+They have a built-in USB port and can measure 0-to-20 mA or 4-to-20 mA sensors, natively.
+They are compatible with multiplexers, but are not compatible with SDMs nor CDMs. - > Ideal Applications: Rural water, aquaculture, water quality, water level/ stage, SCADA, weather stations, and OEM application specific where the small form factor and channel count customized to reduce cost - > Models Available: Unlike the CR300, the CR310 (picture not shown) includes a built-in Ethernet port and removable terminal strips. - > Options Available: both models can include an on-board cellular modem, spread spectrum radio, or Wi-Fi.

-CR800-series Measurement and Control Datalogger
+CR800-series Measurement and Control Dataloggers

-The CR800 series consists of measurement electronics encased in a plastic shell and an integrated wiring panel.
-The CR800 series uses an external power supply-typically the BPALK Alkaline Battery Pack or PS200 or PS150 Rechargeable Power Supply.
+The CR800-series dataloggers consist of measurement electronics encased in a plastic shell and an integrated wiring panel.
+These dataloggers use an external power supply-typically the BPALK Alkaline Battery Pack or PS200 or PS150 Rechargeable Power Supply.

 - > Design Features: These research-grade dataloggers have a custom ASIC chip that expands pulse count, control port, and serial communications capabilities.
-They are compatible with channel expansion peripherals and thermocouples, and support serial communications with serial sensors and devices via I/O port pairs. - > Ideal Applications: Wind profiling, weather stations, air quality, ETo/agriculture, soil moisture, water level/stage, aquaculture, vehicle testing, Time Domain Reflectometry, SCADA, water quality. - > Models Available: CR800 uses the portable CR1000KD keyboard display; CR850 has a keyboard display as part of its integrated package.
+They support serial communications with serial sensors and devices using I/O port pairs.
+Measurement and control can be expanded with multiplexers, SDMs, and CDMs (requires the SC-CPI interface). - > Ideal Applications: Wind profiling, weather stations, air quality, ETo/agriculture, soil moisture, water level/stage, aquaculture, vehicle testing, Time Domain Reflectometry, SCADA, water quality. - > Models Available: CR800 uses the portable CR1000KD keyboard display; CR850 has a keyboard display as part of its integrated package.